-In addition to local guidelines regarding the creation of impervious cover, the City developed a report assessing existing local regulations to determine how to promote the implementation of green infrastructure.
-In particular, the City assessed the feasibility of allowing green roofs, infiltration practices, and water harvesting devices.
-In 2023, the City updated their Climate Resiliency Zoning to include Flood Resiliency Standards and Green Factor Standards.
+In addition to local guidelines regarding the creation of impervious cover, the City will develop a report assessing existing local regulations to determine how to promote the implementation of green infrastructure.
+In particular, the City will assess the feasibility of allowing green roofs, infiltration practices, and water harvesting devices.
+During this investigation, the City may decide to include other types of green infrastructure as well.